rusty1s/pytorch_cluster/README.md

 [torch.LongTensor of size 3]
 ```

+## VoxelGrid

-* **Grid:** Voxel grid clustering algorithm, which overlays a regular grid of user-defined size over the point cloud and clusters all points within a voxel.
+A clustering algorithm, which overlays a regular grid of user-defined size over a point cloud and clusters all points within a voxel.

 ```python
 import torch